Susquehanna Township, Dauphin County, Pennsylvania

 Susquehanna Township is a township in Dauphin County, Pennsylvania, United States.
-The population was 26,736 at the time of the 2020 census.
-This represents a 9.8% increase from the 2000 census count of 21,895.
+The population was 26,740 at the time of the 2020 census.
+This represents a 11.2% increase from the 2010 census count of 24,036.
 Susquehanna Township has the postal ZIP codes 17109 and 17110, which maintain the Harrisburg place name designation.
 The township is a suburb of Harrisburg and is connected to Marysville by the Rockville Bridge, the world's longest stone-arch rail bridge at the time of its completion.

 History

 Susquehanna Township is located adjacent to the city of Harrisburg in Dauphin County.
 It was named from the Susquehanna River which runs along its western edge.

 On June 4, 1785, the state legislature created Dauphin County from part of Lancaster County.
 By that time, the territory of today's Dauphin County had been divided among the townships of Derry, Londonderry, Lower Paxtang and Upper Paxtang.
 The spelling "Paxtang" is from the original Indian name Peshtank, which meant "standing water" and further morphed into "Paxton."
 Susquehanna Township was incorporated from part of Lower Paxtang on May 1, 1815.

 The first settlement where Susquehanna Township now lies was known as "Coxestown" and was laid out by Dr. John Cox Jr. of Philadelphia on October 2, 1757.
 In honor of his wife, Ester, the town was renamed "Estherton" and was the second oldest town in Dauphin County (behind Middletown).
 In 1774, a second settlement, "Rockville", and a third in 1815, "Progress" were settled.
 On January 2, 1952, Susquehanna became a First Class township via the Dauphin County Court.

+Up until the 1950s, the Pennsylvania State Police serviced the township, with a township room space in Progress once dedicated to them to use as a substation as a gesture of thanks.
+In September 1955, Charles S. Hill was sworn in as the first police officer, and he used his own car for patrol duty.
+With continuing growth, he would become the first chief and by the early 1960s there would be four officers.

 The Rockville Bridge was listed on the National Register of Historic Places in 1975.